The Stepping Stones Group Blog

 Barriers to Access: Complexity, Confusion, and Communication

-One of the most common challenges Andrea sees in her work?
-Schools simply don’t know what they have access to—or who to ask
+One of the most common challenges you may see in your work?
+Schools simply don’t know what they have access to — or who to ask.

 Advice for Overwhelmed Districts

-If your district is feeling overwhelmed by the funding landscape, Andrea’s advice is clear:
+If your district is feeling overwhelmed by the funding landscape, our advice is clear:

 • Ask questions boldly—from other schools, your ISD, or the state.